-U.S. weekly jobless claims at highest point in nearly 8 months
+US weekly jobless claims at highest point in nearly 8 months

-WASHINGTON— The number of Americans applying for unemployment benefits last week hit its highest level in nearly 8 months, but the total number of those collecting benefits fell.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits last week hit its highest level in nearly 8 months, but the total number of those collecting benefits fell.

 Applications for jobless aid for the week ending July 9 rose by 9,000 to 244,000, up from the previous week’s 235,000, the Labor Department reported Thursday.
 First-time applications generally reflect layoffs.
 Analysts had expected the number to remain flat from the previous week.